-At present, it has continually braved its ways into progress and has three economic zones, namely: Molave Industrial Compound, Dasmariñas Technopark, and First Cavite Industrial Estates.
-Creating a foundation for the rise of mixed-use development, expected to lure investments and businesses into the country.
+It has continually braved its way into progress and has three economic zones: Molave Industrial Compound, Dasmariñas Technopark, and First Cavite Industrial Estates.
+Creating a foundation for the rise of mixed-use development is expected to lure investments and businesses into the country.

-The rapid development of the city and its inevitable growth will reach its peak because of the presence of different local and international business ventures, focusing on educational and health institutions.
-In addition, there is a growing number of house and lot subdivisions built to accommodate its growing population.
+The rapid development of the city and its inevitable growth will reach its peak because of the presence of different local and international business ventures focusing on educational and health institutions.

 Vista Alabang, a township of 1,500 hectares spanning the area where Muntinlupa, Las Piñas, Bacoor, and Dasmariñas meet, was launched by Vista Land, starting a real estate boom in the city.

-At present, Camella Dasma at the Islands is a first-class house and lot development designed for high-quality living for local Filipinos and Filipinos abroad.
-The project is located in Palaparan II, Dasmariñas City, Cavite, and about 15 minutes away from Alabang via Daang Hari Road and 45 minutes from Makati via SLEX.
+Camella Dasma at the Islands is a first-class house and lot development designed for high-quality living for local Filipinos and Filipinos abroad.
+The project is located in Paliparan II, Dasmariñas City, Cavite, about 15 minutes away from Alabang via Daang Hari Road and 45 minutes from Makati via SLEX.

 Dumaguete: In Pursuit for Aggressive Development

-Coined as the “City of Gentle People,” Negros Occidental is most recognized by the kind-hearted nature of its locals.
-The place is a fitting place to satisfy your thirst for both exploration and laid-back travel for relaxation.
+Coined as the “City of Gentle People,” Negros Oriental is most recognized for the kind-hearted nature of its locals.
+The place is fitting to satisfy your thirst for exploration and laid-back travel for relaxation.
 Dumaguete is the capital of the province of Negros Oriental and is referred to as a university city.

 It can be said that the rise in the city’s modernization program might still be in its early stages, but this is also an excellent time to consider investing in Dumaguete City’s real estate investment and expect it to appreciate over time.
 The city is listed 5th in Forbes Magazine’s “7 Best Places to Retire Around the World”.

-One of the key features of the city is its power source coming from the geothermal power plant in Palinpinon, Valencia.
-Infrastructure projects are also in full swing within the city.
-The Metro Dumaguete by-pass and diversion roads aim to decongest traffic along the national road progressing to Dumaguete City.
-The project was set to completion within the first quarter of 2020.
+One of the critical features of the city is its power source, which comes from the geothermal power plant in Palinpinon, Valencia.
+Infrastructure projects are also in full swing in the town.

 The Bacolod-Dumaguete- Bayawan Priority Corridor, meanwhile, is a collaboration project of three DPWH (Department of public works and Highways) engineering districts, linking Bacolod City to Negros Oriental.
 This ease of access between the two Visayan provinces is set to increase trade, economy, and tourism.